Towards Faithful Model Explanation in NLP: A Survey: Explainability in NLP

-These principles have been proposed and entertained by the community, but not all of them have established technical definition, evaluation, or even a consensus on whether they are necessary as a principle.
-In fact, we do not agree with all of them, as will be discussed in Secion~\ref{section:faithfulness_evaluation}.
-Therefore, in this survey, we mainly focus on Faithfulness as it is generally considered one of the most central requirements for explanations \citep[][inter alia]{jain_attention_2019, bastings_elephant_2020, jacovi_towards_2020}, but we will still refer to the other principles when discussing relevant work throughout subsequent sections.
+Note that not all of these principles have an established technical definition or evaluation standard, and there might not be consensus on whether they are necessary.\footnote{See Section~\ref{section:faithfulness_evaluation} -- "Axiomatic evaluation" for a critical discussion of a subset of these principles} In this survey, we mainly focus on faithfulness as it is generally considered one of the most central requirements for explanations \cite[][i.a.]{jain_attention_2019, bastings_elephant_2020, jacovi_towards_2020}, but we will still refer to the other principles when discussing relevant work in subsequent sections.